Zekia/ansible_test/README.md

 Ansible and Docker installed on localhost.

 ## Setup
-In order to build and setup the container, run:
+In order to build and setup the container, first, place your a public key in the directory as id_rsa.pub then run:
 ```
 docker-compose up -d
 ```